kkalata/snake/README.md

 Game written in C using SDL2 library.

-The game is being written as a part of basics of computer programming classes at Gdańsk University of Technology, Faculty of Electronics, Telecommunications and Informatics.
+The game was written as a part of basics of computer programming classes at Gdańsk University of Technology, Faculty of Electronics, Telecommunications and Informatics.
 The requirements are listed below:

 1. Mandatory (5 pts)
     - [x] Graphic design of the game